ppatierno/rhte-2019/modules/02-cdc-connect-debezium.md

 ```

 Check that the connector plugin is loaded successfully in the new image.
-Interact againt the Apache Kafka Connect REST API (from one of the pods running in the OpenShift cluster).
+Interact against the Apache Kafka Connect REST API (from one of the pods running in the OpenShift cluster).

 ```shell
 oc exec my-cluster-kafka-0 -c kafka -- curl -s http://my-connect-cluster-connect-api:8083/connector-plugins